Running Quantum Computers in Discovery Mode: Introduction

-In this paper, we report a first study, done on a classical laptop simulating a quantum device, in which we address these two questions.
-In particular, we present two concrete examples of interest functions and their physical motivation, which are quite different in nature.
-The first one utilizes unsupervised learning algorithms to quantify the classifiability of states obtained after repeated applications of a finite-depth unitary circuit, and we show that its maximization steers a suitable circuit family towards the realization of a discrete time crystal.
-The second one is based on identifying unitary circuits with extremal spectral properties, and we provide strong evidence that also in this case the interest landscape is convex and that variational optimization would steer the circuit towards dual-unitarity.
+In this paper, we report a first study using a superconducting quantum processor interacting with a classical learning scheme in which we address these questions.
+In a first example, we utilize unsupervised learning algorithms to quantify the classifiability of states in a time series of states obtained from repeated applications of a finite-depth unitary circuit.
+We show that maximization of this interest function steers a suitable circuit family towards the realization of a discrete time crystal.
+We demonstrate the success of this approach using 12-36 qubit quantum devices that implement the parametrized circuit class to be optimized.
+To demonstrate the robustness of the strategy, we use classical simulations in more complex families of circuits.
+In a second example, we perform classical simulations of a quantum device searching for unitary circuits with extremal spectral properties by using Landau functionals of unitaries as interest functions, and provide strong evidence that in this case as well the interest landscape is (at least locally) concave and that variational optimization would steer the circuit towards dual-unitarity.

-Together, our two examples show that natural interest functions exist and indeed allow efficient maximization and hence automated ``discovery'' of dynamical phenomena which, until very recently, would have been unknown.
+Together, our two examples address the questions raised before, and show that natural interest functions exist and indeed allow efficient maximization and hence automated ``discovery'' of dynamical phenomena which, until very recently, would have been unknown.
 The advantage of searching for something known is, of course, that we know what we are looking for, and the challenge lies in starting from as few assumptions as possible about where to look.
 In summary, we provide here strong evidence that the proposed program of running quantum computers in ``discovery mode'' can work in principle.
 Indeed, we anticipate that the design of interest functions will come to be a significant activity in many-body physics as quantum platforms begin to live up to their long-term promise.
 Likewise, we can imagine increasingly sophisticated approaches to search going forward.
-Together they suggest a vision of ``CERNs for many body physics" combining state of the art quantum platforms with state of the art classical computational infrastructure.
-Of course, we look forward to an implementation of some of our ideas on an actual quantum device in the nearer future!
+Together they suggest a vision of CERN-like facilities for many body physics combining state of the art quantum platforms with powerful classical computational infrastructure.
+Though the initial examples are, as necessitated by the limitations of currently available quantum devices, counterfactual validations of discovery mode they offer compelling evidence that the approach will be useful once quantum hardware can generate high-fidelity dynamics beyond classically simulable regimes.